SuperTails/Minecraft4k-For-Wasmcraft/README.md

 ## Building

+You will need some dependencies first.
+Using apt:

+`$ sudo apt install clang lld wabt libsdl2-dev`

+Or using pacman:

+`$ sudo pacman -S clang lld wabt sdl2`

 Copy the `mcinterface.h` file from Wasmcraft 2 to the root of this directory.
 Then, simply run `sh build.sh`.
 This will make 3 main files.